 When I design itineraries for travel groups I purposely don’t cram every day full of activities.
 Because the beauty of travel is having time to see where the day takes you, to be follow up on a recommendation, or revisit a place that you want to explore more.

 You just never know what you will find.
-And all the while we will be sketching, painting and writing in our beautiful watercolour journals.
+And all the while they will be sketching, painting and writing in their beautiful watercolour journals.
 The perfect souvenir to bring home.

 Here are some photos from our previous trip.
-As you can see we will sketch and paint anywhere!
+As you can see Kathy’s painting groups will sketch and paint anywhere!

 Kathy’s Watercolour Journal